 The Board and management monitor a range of performance indicators to assess the ongoing health of the Society.
-The financial indicators are shown in the table below - and some are also shown graphically on page 9.
+The financial indicators are shown in the table above - and some are also shown graphically on page 6.
 Their significance is explained as:

 Mortgage Assets: One of the key reasons for the Society's existence is to promote home ownership through mortgage lending.
-During the past year Mortgage Assets have increased by 2.8%.
+During the past year Mortgage Assets have increased by 2.3%.

-Total Assets: Consisting primarily of Mortgage Assets and Liquid Assets, these have increased by 1.2%.
+Total Assets: Consisting primarily of Mortgage Assets and Liquid Assets, these have increased by 1.5%.

-Asset Growth/Mortgage Asset Growth: The annual increase (decrease) in the Society's Total Assets and Mortgage Assets, shown as a percentage.
+Asset Growth/Mortgage Asset Growth: The annual increase in the Society's Total Assets and Mortgage Assets, shown as a percentage.

 Share Balances: Another key reason for the Society's existence: to encourage saving and investment.
-Savings balances have been increased by 1.7% during the past year.
+Savings balances have increased by 2.3% during the past year.

 Liquidity: Total cash and investments held by the Society at the year-end, expressed as a percentage of shares and borrowings.
-This has decreased by 1.3 percentage points in the year but remains at a level well above regulatory requirements.
+This has decreased by 0.7 percentage points in the year but remains at a level well above regulatory requirements.

 Net Interest Margin: The income generated by the Society from its operations, expressed as a percentage of mean total assets.
-This has increased slightly by 0.02 percentage points in the year as we continue to provide long-term value to members.
+This has increased by 0.01 percentage points in the year as we continue to provide long-term value to members.

-Profit Before Tax: Ensuring that the Society makes sufficient profit to maintain its financial strength is a key requirement and this has been achieved with PBT of £1.0m in the current year.
-The reduction in PBT from £1.3m in the prior year reflects investment in the Society's online capability and additional investment in marketing.
+Profit Before Tax: Ensuring that the Society makes sufficient profit to maintain its financial strength is a key requirement and this has been achieved with Profit Before Tax (PBT) of £0.6m in the current year.
+The reduction in PBT from £1.0m in the prior year reflects a period of restructuring plus investment in the Society's branch network and additional marketing, as the Society positions itself for future growth.
 As a mutual organisation the Society does not aim to maximise profit.

-Reserves: The accumulated profits of the Society over more than 170 years of operation, which provide the capital which helps to maintain the Society's financial strength.
-These have increased by £0.9million in the year through the addition of the year's profit after tax.
+Reserves: The accumulated profits of the Society over more than 171 years of operation, which provide the capital which helps to maintain the Society's financial strength.
+These have increased by £0.5million in the year through the addition of the year's profit after tax.